 - Potential complications

 The patient is provided with a booklet that supplies detailed pre- and post-operative instructions, including the use of medications prior to surgery.
-For example, it is required that aspirin and aspirin-containing products be discontinued, including anti-inflammatory products, two weeks before and two weeks after surgery, as these products have a negative effect on the patient’s clotting ability.
-The pre-operative instructions include a complete list of medications that could pose hazards for the patient and therefore, should be avoided.
-However, Tylenol (acetaminophen) can be safely taken during this time.
-However, do not exceed 1 gram over 4 hours or 4 grams per day from all sources since this can cause liver damage.
+For example, it is required that aspirin and aspirin-containing products be discontinued—including those with anti-inflammatory effects—two weeks before and two weeks after surgery.
+These products harm the patient’s clotting ability.
+The pre-operative instructions include a complete list of medications that could pose hazards for the patient and should, therefore, be avoided.
+However, Tylenol (acetaminophen) can be safely taken during this time, but do not exceed one gram over four hours or four grams per day from all sources since this can cause liver damage.

-The booklet also provides a list of vitamins and homeopathic preparations that promote healing and limit bruising which a patient can opt to use before and after her surgery.
+The booklet also provides a list of vitamins and homeopathic preparations that promote healing and limit bruising, which a patient can opt to use before surgery.

 Dr. Delgado understands and respects the courage it takes for a patient to come to him about changing something as personal as your body.”

-Dr. Delgado performs augmentation mammoplasty at Marin Cosmetic Surgery Center, a private surgery suite, located in his Marin County office on the Sutter Marin County Community Hospital campus.
-This allows Dr. Delgado to offer his patients private, concierge medical care while providing the extra measure of safety and reassurance afforded by the surgery center’s contiguous location to the hospital.
+Dr. Delgado performs breast augmentation at Marin Cosmetic Surgery Center, a private surgery suite located in his Marin County office on the Sutter Marin County Community Hospital campus.
+This private surgical facility allows him to offer his patients personal, concierge medical care while providing the extra measure of safety and reassurance afforded by the surgery center’s contiguous location to the hospital.

-Before general anesthesia is given, demarcations of the breasts and chest are outlined using a surgical marking pen.
-This acts as a roadmap during surgery, allowing Dr. Delgado to make the appropriate adjustments for the gravitational changes that occur as a person moves from lying on the back (supine) to a sitting position, for example.
+Before general anesthesia is given, the breasts and chest demarcations are outlined using a surgical marking pen.
+The pre-operative markings act as a roadmap during surgery, allowing Dr. Delgado to make the appropriate adjustments for the gravitational changes that occur as a person moves from lying on the back (supine) to a sitting position, for example.

-Breast implants can be placed through one of four incisions.
-The most common is the peri-areolar incision between the dark and light interface of the areola and paler breast skin.
-This incision gives an excellent cosmetic result.
-It can also be placed at the skin crease underneath the breast itself or through the underarm region, referred to as a trans axillary approach or lastly, through the navel (umbilicus or belly button), referred to as the TUBA (trans-umbilical breast augmentation) approach.
-The TUBA approach is a very difficult approach and turns a moderately difficult procedure into a much more complicated one.
-The TUBA approach utilizes normal saline breast implants only and when breast implant revision surgery is required in the future, then an incision on the breast will be required.
-Today, very few plastic surgeons will augment breasts through the belly button.
-Considering the fact that most patients will require more breast surgery in the future, a more direct approach is preferred.
+Breast implant surgery can be performed through one of four incisions.
+The two most common are the inframammary incision and the areola incision.
+The inframammary incision is made at the breast fold, whereas the areolar incision is made between the dark and light interface of the areola and breast skin.
+Of the two, Dr. Delgado prefers the inframammary incision, as it offers less risk of capsular contraction, areola irregularities over time, sensation issues, and internal breast tissue scarring.
+The other two techniques—employed far less frequently—are the transaxillary method involving an incision made through the underarm region, and the trans-umbilical breast augmentation (TUBA) approach involving an incision made through the belly button.
+The TUBA approach is challenging and turns a moderately difficult procedure into a much more complicated one.
+The TUBA approach utilizes saline breast implants only, and when breast implant revision surgery is required in the future, an incision on the breast will be required.
+Today, few plastic surgeons will augment breasts through the belly button.
+Because most patients will require more breast surgery in the future, a more direct approach is preferred.

-Breast implant surgery is performed under general anesthesia.
+Breast augmentation surgery is performed under general anesthesia.
 At Marin Cosmetic Surgery Center, only a physician who is board-certified in anesthesia administers general anesthesia.
-Additionally, the anesthesiologist calls the patient the evening before surgery to review his/her medical history, confirm last minute instructions and answer any questions he/she may have regarding the anesthesia.
+Additionally, the anesthesiologist calls the patient the evening before surgery to review her medical history, confirm last-minute instructions, and answer any questions she may have regarding the anesthesia.

-The first few hours after surgery are spent in the recovery room.
-When the patient is fully alert, she will be able to go home with the assistance of a friend or family member.
-It is important to sleep with the head and back elevated to reduce the swelling in the chest.
+The first few hours after breast augmentation surgery are spent in the recovery room.
+When the patient is fully alert, she will be able to go home with a friend’s or family member’s assistance.
+It is essential to sleep with the head and back elevated to reduce the swelling in the chest.
 Two days after surgery, the patient may remove the bra and any dressings to take a shower.
-The bra and, if used, the compression band, should be put back on immediately after showering.
+The bra—and, if used, the compression band—should be put back on immediately after showering.
 There will be instructions given for suture care.

 The discomfort after surgery is mild to moderate.
-The pain and discomfort is more noticeable if the patient has had the breast implants placed underneath the muscle.
-These patients will notice more tenderness and fullness around the chest region until the muscles stretch and adjust to the presence of the breast implants.
-This process takes a few days and the prescription muscle relaxant is very helpful for this.
+The pain and discomfort are more noticeable if the patient has had the breast implants placed underneath the muscle.
+These patients will notice more tenderness and fullness around the chest region until the muscles stretch and adjust to the breast implants’ presence.
+This process takes a few days, and the prescription muscle relaxant is very helpful for this.

-Regardless of the location of the implants, patients may choose to take pain medication to increase comfort levels during the first day or two.
+Regardless of the implants’ location, patients may choose to take pain medication to increase comfort levels during the first day or two.
 However, prescription pain medications are rarely needed by the third day after surgery.
 Occasionally, patients with a lower pain threshold may take pain medication for up to five days.